neo4j-examples/langchain-starter-kit/README.md

 - An [OpenAI API Key](https://openai.com/blog/openai-api)
 - A running [local](https://neo4j.com/download/) or [cloud](https://neo4j.com/cloud/platform/aura-graph-database/) Neo4j database

-## Presumptions

-For the vector portion of this kit to work, it presumes the following about the source data:

-- There are Nodes labeled 'Chunk' already within the database.
-This target label type can be changed within app/vector_chain.py file - line 49
-- Node records contain a 'text' property with the unstructured data of interest.
-This can be changed within the app/vector_chain.py file - line 52
-- Node records contain a 'sources' property.
-This is used by LangChain's [RetrievalQAWithSourcesChain](https://api.python.langchain.com/en/latest/chains/langchain.chains.qa_with_sources.retrieval.RetrievalQAWithSourcesChain.html)

 ## Installation
 1. Download or clone this repo